lxsavage/LSoc/README.md

 ###### Please note that this project is currently a work-in-progress, and does not currently reflect the full functionality intended for the final version

+## Project Purpose

+This project was created as a way for me to learn how to use newer Vue 3-based technologies, as I have not yet used Vue 3 beyond basic example code in an actual project, and I wanted to be able to learn by use.

+This project aims to implement a basic social media message board-style forum that can be hosted on a server for both local wifi messaging, all the way up to being scalable to intranet application-level uses.

 ## Running

 To execute the application, the backend and frontend need to both be running, then navigate to the frontend URL (http://localhost:8080/):